+Beetle Juice and Piepenburg Red-Bronze.
+The lighter colored glazes will tend to blend in and disappear.

+A. Brushovers

+A "brushover" is just what it sounds like: brushing one coat of a glaze on top of another.
+Pigments are picked up and moved as glazes flux and boil.
+This leads to "frayed" or "faded" edges and a color-washed or marbelized look.
+Here are some specific tips on brushovers with several Georgies glazes.

-as light gets "trapped" and bounces around inisde the glaze.
+- (1).
+A White Crackle base adds visual depth behind other glazes, as light gets "trapped" and bounces around inside the glaze.
 The piece almost seems to glow from within.
-It also adds and accentuates glaze crackles, which are present with most gloss glazes.
+It also adds and accentuates glaze crackles, which are present with most gloss glazes. - (2).

-b.
 Blue Dolphin gives excellent results over White Crackle.
-Not all matte glazes, however work over the White Crackle base.
-Opal Shimmer tends to clump up, forming bumps that rise from the surface.

-c.
-Color and texture results may vary with the same glazes, depending on which one you put on first.

-d.
-When planning brushovers, take into account the application textures of your glazes.

-e.
-Keep in mind that you may be putting more glaze on your piece than normal: this may lead to extra glaze runs and drips.
+Not all matte glazes, however, work over the White Crackle base.
+Opal Shimmer tends to clump up, forming bumps that rise from the surface. - (3).
+Color and texture results may vary with the same glazes, depending on which one you put on first. - (4).
+When planning brushovers, take into account the application textures of your glazes. - (5).
+Keep in mind that you may be putting more glaze on your piece than normal: this may lead to extra glaze runs & drips.
 You may also need extra firing time to evenly distribute the pigments.

+B. Liquid Mixes

-B) Liquid Mixes: this is where the color and texture palette really opens up.
-For the purposes of this flyer, we have primarily focused on the 50:50 glaze mixes.
+This is where the color and texture palette really opens up.
+For the purposes of this flyer, we have primarily focused on 50-50 glaze mixes.
 If you experiment with different proportions, there are hundreds more possibilities.
-The field is wide open, as well, for 3-way or 4-way mixes.
+The field is wide open, too, for 3-way or 4-way mixes.
 This is an area that takes a lot of experimentation with your work, but can yield some great results.

-a.
-You can measure the proportions precisely if you wish, or by eyeball.

-- b.
-Mix the glazes thoroughly. - c.
-Color distribution will be more even with liquid glazes.

-d.
-Application characteristics of the mixes will borrow some from both or all glazes involved, and textural results will also vary.

-e.
-Firing characteristics and textural results will also vary.
+- (1).
+You can measure the proportions precisely if you wish, or by eyeball. - (2).
+Mix the glazes thoroughly. - (3).
+Color distribution will be more even with liquid mixes. - (4).
+Application characteristics of the mixes will borrow some from both or all glazes involved, and may be different from "straight" formulas. - (5).
+Firing characteristics and textural results will also vary. - (6).

-f.
 Matte glazes are powerful, in the sense that their texture tends to overrun the gloss glazes.
-In a 50:50 mix, the matte glaze takes over.
+In a 50-50 mix, the matte glaze takes over.
 To "borrow" pigments and create a textured or semi-gloss glaze, use no more than 20% to 30% of the matte glaze.
 That's plenty.

+IV.
 Commercial Glazes & Underglazes

-In this area of palette exploration, we're bargaining on the fact that raku is a lowfire glaze process.
+In this area of palette explorasion we're bargaining on the fact that raku is a lowfire glaze process.
 It's the reduction part of the process that really sets raku apart from lowfire work.
 The target temperature for raku glazes and the target temperature for commercial lowfire products is roughly the same: cone 06.
-Exact color results will depend on the commercial glaze's formula -- not just the piment, but also the raw materials.
-There are some challenges and differences in the two tpes of porducts that should be taken into account when using and firing them.
+Exact color results will depend on the commercial glaze's formula -- not just the pigments, but also the raw materials.
+There are some challenges and differences in the two types of products that should be taken into account when using and firing them.